Flying Bark Productions: History

 In January 2006, seven years after their acquisition of 50% of Yoram Gross EM.TV, EM.TV & Merchandising announced their full acquisition of the remaining 50% stake of Yoram Gross EM.TV from its founders Yoram and Sandra Gross under their entertainment division EM.
 Entertainment, giving EM.Entertainment full control of the Australian animation and production group.
-By October 2006, Yoram Gross EM.TV announced a restructuring and rebranding of the company as Flying Bark Productions, alongside its distribution division Yoram Gross Distribution, which was renamed to Flying Bark Distribution.
+By October 2006 following EM.Entertainment's acquisition of the remaining 50% stake in Yoram Gross-EM.TV ten months prior, Yoram Gross EM.TV announced a restructuring and rebranding of the company as Flying Bark Productions, alongside its distribution division Yoram Gross Distribution, which was renamed to Flying Bark Distribution as the rebranded company would start planning to expand its portfolio into the adult-animated and children's genre.